jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 like an individual, is powerful and wealthy in proportion to the extent of the productive sources in its possession, and to the fertility of those sources.
 Tr.]

 18. The vast means at the disposal of Napoleon might have been successfully directed to this grand object, and then he would have left the reputation of having contributed to civilize, enrich, and people the world; and not of having been its scourge and devastator.
-When the Barbary shore shall be lined with peaceful, industrious, and polished in- habitants, the Mediterranean will be an immense lake, fur- rowed by the commerce of the wealthy nations, peopling its shores on every side.
+When the Barbary shore shall be lined with peaceful, industrious, and polished in- habitants, the Mediterranean will be an immense lake, furrowed by the commerce of the wealthy nations, peopling its shores on every side.

 19. Traité Historique, Leblanc= and, Essai sur les Monnaies, by Dupre de Saint Maur.

 20. Supra, book i. chap.
 21. sect.
 7.

-21. The increased intensity of the demand for silver com- pared with its supply, consequent upon the discovery of America, is stated at 2, to 1, because, but for this increase of demand, the tenfold supply would have reduced its value to one-tenth of what it had been previously to that event, and given to 100 oz. the value of 10 oz. only.
+21. The increased intensity of the demand for silver compared with its supply, consequent upon the discovery of America, is stated at 2, to 1, because, but for this increase of demand, the tenfold supply would have reduced its value to one-tenth of what it had been previously to that event, and given to 100 oz. the value of 10 oz. only.
 But 100 oz. were only reduced to one-fourth of their former value, i.e., to the value of 25 oz.; which bears to 10 oz. the ratio of 22 to 1.

-This could not have been the case, unless the demand for silver, compared with the supply, had advanced in that 202Book II= On Distribution proportion.
+This could not have been the case, unless the demand for silver, compared with the supply, had advanced in that proportion.
 But the supply having increased tenfold in the same interval, if we would find the ratio of the actual in- crease of the demand for silver, whether for the purposes of circulation, of luxury, or of manufacture, since the first discovery of the American mines, we must multiply 2½